michaelfester/tabasco/README.md

 ## Tabloid

-The extension 'tabloid' adds the following shortcuts to Chrome
+A separate extension, tabloid, adds the following shortcuts to Chrome

 * Move tab one position to the right
 * Move tab one position to the left
 * Move tab to the first position
 * Move tab to the last position

-Unfortunately, Chrome extensions currently only allow for a maximum of four shortcuts, so they cannot be included in the following extension.
+Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are included in tabasco.

 You can fetch tabloid here: https://github.com/michaelfester/tabloid